Replicating changes to an Activity Set

 - Any changes to the NDIS Support Allocations for a Client, will not be applied to any future Activities in the set with existing Client Support Logs.

-- Changes to Staff details will not be applied where Staff Timesheets has been completed.
+- Changes to Staff details will not be applied where Staff Timesheets have been completed.

 - When Replication Management Settings are on in an Activity, updates to future Activities in the set are no longer applied when: